benjamin-chavez/EHI-Lab-Denizen-Designer-Website/README.md

 The majority of the scss stylesheets are placed within the "javascript/assets" folder.
 These .scss files are then imported into the application.scss file located at 'app/assets/stylesheets/application.scss'.

-All image media is stored in the 'app/assets/images' folder, not in the 'app/javascript/assets' folder.
+All local image media is stored in the 'app/assets/images' folder, not in the 'app/javascript/assets' folder.
+External image media is stored on cloudinary.com.
+Login details can be provided by The EHI Lab.

 The backend ruby on rails api is located in the 'app/controllers/api/v1' folder.